 For nearly all of us, technology is an integral part of our everyday lives.
-Many of us, however, still are hazy on a great deal of common technology terms.
+Many of us, however, still are hazy on a lot of common technology terms.
 Fortunately, for those that are unsure, we have created a mini glossary of common tech terms you should be familiar with.

 Cookies are what allow websites to know who you are.
 If you allow cookies, your web browser will automatically deliver your information such as username, password or preferences.
 They are useful because they save you from having to reenter your information every time you visit a website.